provider image

 If your cat ever needs surgery, being overweight can also increase the chance of anesthesia-related complications.

-There are also several risk factors that contribute to the chances of your cat becoming obese:
+There are also several risk factors that contribute to the chances of your cat becoming overweight.

-• Age: As cats age and reach senior status, they become less likely to be overweight.
-Your cat is most likely to be obese between ages 5 to 11.
+As cats age and reach senior status, they become less likely to be overweight.
+Your cat is most likely to be obese between ages 5 and 11.

-• Breed: Mixed-breed cats are more likely to be obese than purebred cats such as naturally slimmer purebred breeds like the Siamese and Abyssinian.
+Mixed-breed cats are more likely to be obese than purebred cats, such as naturally slimmer breeds including Siamese and Abyssinian.

-• Neutering: Neutering your cat often reduces roaming behavior, which may cause male cats to gain weight after surgery.
+Neutering your cat often reduces their roaming behavior, which may cause male cats to gain weight after surgery.

 Read more like this